996icu/996.ICU/README.md

  - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo that designed to let more people know and join the activity of the 996.ICU.

  - An [anonymous vote page](externals/exposure.md) shows a rank list of 996 (or more) companies.
 (Thanks to @LinXueyuanStdio)

-Where are the issues?
----
-Even if with the interaction limits on, the issue area was totally out of control.
-So I **personally** decided to switch it off, not by GitHub or others.

 License
 ---